Kostua/terraform/remote_s3_state/initail_config/README.md

   description = "The name of the DynamoDB table.
 Must be unique in this AWS account." type        = string default     = "<YOUR TABLE NAME>"
 }

+variable "vault_addr" {
+  description = "Vault server address" type        = string
+}

+variable "vault_backend" {
+  description = "The path to the AWS secret backend to read credentials from" type        = string
+}

+variable "vault_role" {
+  description = "The name of the AWS secret backend role to read credentials from" type = string
+}